 So they did some digging around and chose RingCentral, which allowed Stratejm customers to contact the business through a channel of their choice—video, chat, text, voice, or email:

-RingCentral’s integration with major software apps like ServiceNow and Office 365 made it fit like a glove to Stratejm’s requirements.
+RingCentral’s integration with major software apps like ServiceNow and Microsoft 365 made it fit like a glove to Stratejm’s requirements.
 Talk about machine-to-machine camaraderie.

 This enabled Stratejm’s service reps to have single-screen visibility of all customer details and offer them quick online solutions.